robertmayen/rpi-audio-receiver/README.md

 A simple, light weight audio receiver with Bluetooth (A2DP), AirPlay 2, and Spotify Connect.

+> Also works on Debian 12/13 (Bookworm/Trixie) on x86_64 systems (e.g., Wyse 5070) using the included `install.sh`.
+See “Debian 12/13 Notes”.

 ## Features

 Devices like phones, tablets and computers can play audio via this receiver.